5 stars

 • Transfer Letter: include a letter from the home company explaining the applicant’s current role in the company (executive, managerial or specialized knowledge worker), the position they will be taking in Canada, and why their presence in Canada is required.

-• Applicant’s Personal Documents: you should also include personal documents of the applicant such as a Resume, educational credentials, certificates & licenses, reference letters, and any evidence of the applicant’s advance education or expertise.
-You should also include evidence which demonstrates ties to home country (like assets, resident family members, etc.), their travel history, police clearances, medical examination results and other important documents.
+• Applicant’s Personal Documents: you should also include personal documents of the applicant, such as a Resume, educational credentials, certificates & licenses, reference letters, and any evidence of the applicant’s advanced education or expertise.
+You should also include evidence which demonstrates ties to the home country (like assets, resident family members, etc.), their travel history, police clearances, medical examination results and other important documents.

 ICT work permits are usually issued for 2 years.
 However, for newly established companies in Canada, the initial work permit may be issued for 1 year and can later be extended multiple times.
 Your spouse/partner and children under 22 can accompany you to Canada.